ubipo/pfiers.net/content/projects/dspay.md

 You can [download it here (in dutch)](/content/projects/Eindwerk-DSpay.pdf).

-![Screenshot of a web browser showing DSpay's "transactions" page](c:projects/dspay-interface.webp "Transactions overview")
+![Screenshot of a web browser showing DSpay's "transactions" page](dspay-interface.webp "Transactions overview")

-![Picture of the hardware of the DSpay prototype on a table, showing a keypad, microcontroller, small matrix display and an NFC reader](c:projects/dspay-prototype.jpg "Prototype hardware with keypad, display and NFC reader")
+![Picture of the hardware of the DSpay prototype on a table, showing a keypad, microcontroller, small matrix display and an NFC reader](dspay-prototype.jpg "Prototype hardware with keypad, display and NFC reader")